 Sephora masters this personalization method by allowing customers to book in-store consultations and makeovers.
 Through the Sephora app, customers can find a store, make sure that any desired items are in stock, and book a time when a consultant will meet with them.

 Makeup artists have access to all the items that the customer has added to their personal profile.
 Customers can even use the app to find selected products on store shelves.

 Recommendations AI, a solution available for Google Cloud Platform customers, makes it possible for retailers to adapt their offers, including assortment, pricing, and special offers, to real-time customer behavior, their tastes and preferences across all your touchpoints.

 Better product recommendations

-Crucially, segmentation using predictive analytics is based on insights revealed through automated, data-driven algorithms that can be continually optimized by training machine learning and artificial intelligence programs with further data.
+Crucially, segmentation using predictive analysis is based on insights revealed through automated, data-driven algorithms that can be continually optimized by training machine learning and artificial intelligence programs with further data.

 Product bundling is an efficient way to organize and present recommendations.
 A recommendation for a customer is presented in a bundle of highly correlated products.
 In this way, the recommended bundle has more value.

 For example, Amazon will recommend an accessory for a high-performing product which might also sell well.
 In fact, for every item on Amazon, there is a list of items that tend to be bought along with it.
 Recommended products are often at a reduced price, making the recommendation even more appealing.

 Outside of the Amazon platform, Amazon Personalize, a part of the Amazon for Retail stack solution, enables retailers to provide real-time recommendations through ML-powered personalization.
 Amazon Personalize streamlines and accelerates the development and deployment of personalization workloads through end-to-end automation and scheduling of updates for resources, all within one service.
 It gives online stores a powerful source of data to delight customers and improve sales.